 - A basin or tub at least half as deep as the pot is tall

-- clean water, preferable rain, filtered or distilled water
+- clean water, preferably rain, filtered, or distilled water

-Step One: Remove Money Tree from the basin
+Step One: Remove the Money Tree from the basin

 First, remove your money tree from its saucer or drip tray and place it in the basin.

 Fill the basin with water until the level is at least halfway up the side of the money tree’s pot.
 You may need to hold the pot steady in the water for a few minutes as water works its way into the pot through the drainage holes.